Heather in Scotland – Guide to finding the best spots in Scotland

 4. The Scottish Borderlands

-A border separating Scotland and England which runs almost 100 miles.
-The surrounding area is sometimes referred to as “the Borderlands” and its a great place to find Scottish heather.
+There is a a border separating Scotland and England that runs for about 100 miles.
+The surrounding area is often referred to as “the Borderlands.”
+It is another great place to find Scottish heather.

 5. Tail Burn at Grey Mare’s Tail waterfall near Moffat in the Scottish Borders